elaineliwang/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of British Columbia
+- name: The University of British Columbia
   url: "https://www.math.ubc.ca"

 # Short bio (displayed in user profile at end of posts)